 Austria is one of Europe’s wealthiest countries, offering a very high quality of life to its people.
 With awe-inspiring natural attractions and a well-developed and stable economy, Austria makes for an outstanding place of residence.

 Austria is an outstanding place to take up residence.
-For persons of independent means, Austria offers the opportunity to become resident in the EU and Europe’s Schengen Area with minimal bureaucratic requirements.Enquiry Factsheet
+For German-speaking persons of independent means (who cannot take up gainful employment in the country), Austria offers the opportunity to become resident in an EU member state and gain visa-free access to Europe’s Schengen Area through certain strict requirements.Enquiry Factsheet

 One–three months from submission of the application to approval